One of the secrets to a joyfully productive life:

 You always have a choice.

 Tools for Getting Back to Green

-The first step is regular awareness of what color you're in.
+The first step is consistent awareness of what state you're in.

-The second steps is to know what you need to do to recover.
+The second step is to do the activity that helps you to recover.

-It's different for each of us, so you'll need to discover what works for you.
+Such activities are different for different people, so you'll need to discover what works for you.

 Then I do what I call an Energy Reboot.

-For some of you, tapping (EFT) can be enormously helpful.
+For some people, tapping (EFT) can be enormously helpful.
 If so, be sure to use it regularly!

-★ Tool #2.
-Having a solidly good evening routine so I get enough sleep, and a morning routine that makes me feel great about starting the day.
+Having a well-designed and consistent evening routine so I get enough sleep, and a morning routine that makes me feel great about starting the day.